-This cluster does not consist of actual agencies, but includes a variety of funds that are used to make debt service payments for capital improvement projects, payments on loans and interest, settlements and judgments, and funds to pay for the improvement of school facilities, just to name a few.
+This appropriation title does not consist of agencies that actually provide services to residents or oversee programs; it includes a variety of funds that are used to make debt service payments for capital improvement projects, payments on loans and interest, settlements and judgments, and funds to pay for the improvement of school facilities, just to name a few.
+In fiscal year 2016, the District dedicated \$1.0 billion in gross funds to financing.

-Debt service (or "repayment of loans and interest") includes the interest and principal repayment of bonds the city issues to support infrastructure projects.
-The District
+- Debt Service (or "repayment of loans and interest") includes the interest and principal repayment of bonds the city issues to support infrastructure projects.
+The District also engages in short-term borrowing to help manage its cash flow during the year.

-, FY 2015 Gross Budget in Thousands)

-Repayment of Loans and Interest \$612,174

-District Retiree Health Contribution 91,400

-Convention Center Transfer 120,448

-Master Equipment Lease/Purchase progra am 43,778

-Pay-As-You-Go Capital Fund 136,245

-Highway Transportation Fund Transfer 40,210

-Non- Departmental 0

-Settlements and Judgments 17,222

-Emergency planning and Security Fund 19,009

-John A. Wilson Building Fund 4,336

-Workforce Investments 0

-Total \$ 1,084,822

-also engages in short-term borrowing to help manage its cash flow during the year.
 Other debt service costs include the expenses associated with issuing bonds and a school modernization fund.
-The FY 2015 total operating budget for debt service was \$612 million.

-The District Retiree Health Contribution includes funds for the District to make payments for health and life insurance for retired DC government employees.
-The FY 2015 budget for the District Retiree Health Contribution was \$91 million.

-The Convention Center Transfer fund holds a portion of the District's sales taxes that are automatically transferred to the Convention Center to support its operations.
-The FY 2015 budget for the Convention Center Transfer fund was \$120 million.

-The Pay-As-You-Go Capital Fund provides the District with funding to do capital projects and improvements without borrowing.
-The FY 2015 budget for the Pay-As-You-Go Capital Fund was \$136 million.

-The Settlements & Judgments fund is a reserve set aside for court judgments and rulings against the District of Columbia.
-The FY 2015 budget for Settlements & Judgments was \$17 million.
+The FY 2016 budget for debt service was \$590 million. - The District Retiree Health Contribution includes funds for the District to make payments for health and life insurance for retired DC government employees.
+In FY 2016, \$29 million was dedicated to this purpose. - The Convention Center Transfer fund holds a portion of the District's sales taxes that are automatically transferred to the Convention Center to support its operations. \$132 million was transferred for this purpose in FY 2016. - The Pay-As-You-Go Capital Fund provides the District with funding to do capital projects and improvements without borrowing.
+The FY 2016 budget for the Pay-As-You-Go Capital Fund was \$144 million. - The Settlements and Judgments fund is a reserve set aside for court judgments and rulings against the District of Columbia.
+In FY 2016, \$33 million was allocated to the fund.

-Governmental Direction and Support (\$926 million in FY 2015)
+Governmental Direction and Support

 This cluster consists of several agencies that help manage, run, and support the general operations of the DC government.
+In fiscal year 2016, gross funds for governmental direction and support were \$788 million.

-The Department of General Services (DGS) was established in 2012 to centrally manage services related to government facilities, including DC public schools.
+• The Department of General Services was established in 2012 to centrally manage services related to government facilities, including DC public schools.
 DGS manages the capital improvement and construction program for District government facilities, acquires and disposes of real property, and provides building services such as custodial, security, utilities management, maintenance, inspection, and repairs.
-The DGS budget for FY 2015 was \$423 million.
+In FY 2016, DGS received \$324 million.